zwiebert/tronferno-mcu/docs/CLI.md

 * rtc-only=(1|0)  Send only RTC data and ommit the entire timer data.
 Will only affect the RTC in the receiver, not any timer data.

-        timer rtc-only=1;    updates internal RTC of the receiver(s) timer rtc-only=1 sun-auto=1 daily=0500-;   sun-auto and daily options have no effect here and will be ignored
+        timer rtc-only=1;    updates internal RTC of the receiver(s) timer rtc-only=1 sun-auto=1 daily=0500-;   sun-auto and daily options have no effect

 Each timer command has RTC data and will update the internal RTC of the receivers addressed by a timer command.
 This rtc-only option is mainly used after power loss of a shutter; to synchronize the times of all shutters; when daylight time changes.